yipingwang/leetcode/README.md

 leetcode
 ========

-solve problems from leetcode: http://leetcode.com/onlinejudge
+solve problems from leetcode: http://leetcode.com

-this will help me record the problem solved via leetcode and see what'll happen in jobhunting.
+this will help me keep track of the problems I solved in leetcode